Ricardo-Cerqueira/RC-intro/README.md

 <p align="left">Welcome to my workbench!</p>
 <p>

-As a Junior Quality Assurance, I learned and used various techonolgies.
+As a Junior Quality Assurance, I learned and used various technologies.
 Let me try to sum it up for you, clear and concisive as any QA should be!

   ###